Web Application

 Features

-• Auto Configuration, pre-created instance with properties configs for dependency injection.
+- Auto Configuration with properties configs for dependency injection

 Introduction to Hiboot MVC

-Hiboot prefers to hide the business-independent code, so that the developers will concentrate the business logic.
+Hiboot prefers to hide business-independent code, so that developers can concentrate on business logic.

-unlike most of the Go web frameworks, Hiboot does not need to setup routes.
-Hiboot use reflection to construct the routes.
+Unlike most Go web frameworks, Hiboot does not need to manually setup routes.
+Hiboot uses reflection to construct routes automatically based on controller method names.

 .